MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Diagnostics/Get-WinEvent.md

 The default value is the local computer.

 This parameter accepts only one computer name at a time.
-To find event logs or events on multiple computers, use a ForEach-Object statement.
 For more information about this parameter, see the examples.

 To get events and event logs from remote computers, the firewall port for the event log service must be configured to allow remote access.